Iconica-Development/training_flutter_basic/_slides/Slides. Packages/intro.md

 Packages can contain several kinds of content:

 - Dart packages: General packages that may contain Flutter specific functionality and thus have a dependency on the Flutter framework
-    - fluro package
+    - provider package

 - Plugin packages: Specialized Dart package with API implementation for Android and/or iOS
-    - battery plugin package
+    - camera package

 ---
 ### Developing packages